jeaye/nixos-in-place/README.md

 from NixOS.
 It them enters Stage 1.

 ### Stage 1
-Once we have the NixOS live CD ISO, we mount is locally and modify it.
+Once we have the NixOS live CD ISO, we mount it locally and modify it.
 The modifications enable us to imbue the image with a chroot that runs Stage 2.
 Before we chroot, we bind in a number of the host's devices and files into the chroot environment to ensure that functionality like networking will work.